EPIC-model/workshop/README.md

 epic3d --config [config.file]
 ```
 where in `config.file` all simulation parameters are defined.
 The configuration file for the moist bubble case is given in [input/moist.config](input/moist.config).
 The gridded input data is provided in a netCDF file and passed to EPIC
 via the `field_file` argument.
 Besides the gridded fields, the netCDF file also contains domain specifications and physical quantities.
 We provide you all the necessary tools to create such input data.
-You must therefore load the Python virtual environmnent installed on Cirrus following the instructions given in the previous previous section on [how to load the Python virtual environment](#how-to-load-the-python-virtual-environment).
+You must therefore load the Python virtual environmnent installed on Cirrus following the instructions given in the previous section on [how to load the Python virtual environment](#how-to-load-the-python-virtual-environment).
+A script to generate the input data for the moist bubble test case is already provided in [input/write_moist_setup.py](input/write_moist_setup.py).

 ### Run simulation
 Cirrus uses the SLURM job scheduling sytem.
 To run the simulation please use the provided [batch script](input/submit-job.sh).
 A job is submitted with